Keele University: New Schools of Medicine, Pharmacy, Nursing and Midwifery

 Sir David Weatherall was named as Chancellor in 2000.
 In 2001, Keele was awarded an undergraduate medical school in partnership with Manchester University.
 Initially, some students from Manchester Medical School began being taught at Keele.
 Finally Keele's own medical school opened in 2007 with the first of cohort of students graduating in 2012.
 In 2009, the university was awarded a Queen's Anniversary Prize for Higher and Further Education, for 'pioneering work with the NHS in early intervention and primary care in the treatment of chronic pain and arthritis, linking research to delivery to patients through GP networks and user groups'.
 In 2006 the School of Pharmacy was created with the launch of MPharm degree programmes.

 In early 2001, to cut costs, the faculties of Humanities and Social Sciences merged.
 Due to declining popularity and funding, the German department closed in December 2004 with the university retaining its physics degree despite the subject facing similar pressures.
 Although degrees ceased to be offered in modern languages, a Language Learning Unit was created to provide Arabic, Mandarin Chinese, French, German, Japanese, Russian and Spanish teaching for Keele students and staff.
 This can lead to an enhanced degree title given sufficient electives taken.

 The foundation year was eliminated in 1998 but re-introduced in 2012 with new programmes of study, the international foundation year and the accelerated international foundation year which add to the existing offer, as well as the humanities, science, social science, health, general foundation years and foundation year for people who are visually impaired.

 Environmental agenda and energy projects

 Starting in 2012, Keele has placed environmental sustainability at the heart of its strategy.
-In 2016, Keele was finalist in the Green Gowns Awards for its "significant reduction in carbon emissions and to a dedicated programme of carbon reduction projects supported by an excellent energy management system".
+In 2016, Keele was finalist in the Green Gown Awards for its "significant reduction in carbon emissions and to a dedicated programme of carbon reduction projects supported by an excellent energy management system".
 In the People & Planet Green League 2015 assessments for environmental and ethical performance, Keele ranked 48 of 151 educational establishments.
 The creation of a SMART energy centre due for completion in 2021 will allow the campus to become energy self-sufficient via waste recycling and alternative energy sources.